Nukien/ansible-nzedb/README.md

 ## Prerequisites

-The following python packages must be installed on the Ubuntu 16.04 system for ansible to be able to connect and work
+The following python packages must be installed on the target Ubuntu 16.04 system for ansible to be able to connect and work

 `apt-get install python-minimal python2.7 python`